OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Starter/README.md

 </br>
 The maven archetype command to generate the starter project takes parameters such as the `archetypeVersion` which should be adapted based on the archetype version you checked out.
 In addition, the command takes the `groupId`, `artifactId` and the `version` to be inserted as arguments in the pom.xml file of the generated project. </br>
 Once the generation is complete the project can imported as a Maven project into the IDE of your choosing.
-The generated project contains a sample implementation of the `VisualizationCodeGenerator`, the class which contains a concrete implementation of a VisualizationMethod.
-Furthermore, it also contains a sample `DataTransformer` class.
+The generated project contains a sample implementation of the `VisualizationCodeGenerator`,the class which contains a concrete implementation of a `VisualizationMethod`.
+This sample class simply overrides the methods and does not provide an actual visualization code.
+Another sample class generated is that which implements the `DataTransformer` interface.
+The purpose of these sample classes is to show the developer which classes they need to provide concrete implementations for, in order to add a new visualization to the OpenLAP-Visualizer.

 ### Further Information
 * "Maven Archetype ,  https://maven.apache.org/archetype/index.html"